 The girl nodded.

 “FUCK THIS!”
-Guillermo pushed the others away and stormed up the stairs.
+He stormed up the stairs.
 “Fuck you.
 Fuck all of you.
 I’m calling Raoul.”

-After giving the anesthetic a moment to take effect, Nio jabbed Beckham’s skin several times with a stiff finger.
-There was no response, and Nio reached for an aspiration needle.
+She jabbed Beckham’s skin several times with a stiff finger.
+There was no response, which meant the anesthetic had worked.
+She reached for an aspiration needle.

 Everyone heard Guillermo’s heavy footsteps on the floor above.
 He was pacing back and forth.